senketsutsu/CV_project1/README.md

 # CV_project1

-The project code can be found also here: https://colab.research.google.com/drive/12uFtROQSOj4GbxoKuoUvymEkiP2Cq4f1?usp=sharing

 ## Project Goal
 Develop an algorithm to detect and track moving objects in acoustic data collected from a Distributed Acoustic Sensing (DAS) system attached to the fiber optic cable at Jana Pawla II Street.